armory/docs/content/en/continuous-deployment/installation/guide/air-gapped/_index.md

 * You have installed the [AWS CLI](https://aws.amazon.com/cli/).

-## Inspect the Armory Enterprise Bill of Materials
+## Inspect the Armory Continuous Deployment Bill of Materials

-Armory Enterprise's Bill of Materials (BOM) is stored in the public S3 bucket `halconfig`.
+Armory Continuous Deployment's Bill of Materials (BOM) is stored in the public S3 bucket `halconfig`.
 You can see the contents of this bucket using the AWS CLI:

 ```bash
 aws s3 ls s3://halconfig